-The Council used the following procedures to derive in the budgetary data, which has been presented in Exhibits C and D of these financial statements.
+The Council used the following procedures to derive in the budgetary data, which has been presented on pages 32-38 of these financial statements.

 NOTE 2 - Revenue Recognition

 Revenues are recoded in the Government-Wide Statements when they are earned under the accrual basis of accounting.